ethereum-optimism/optimism/specs/derivation.md

-# L2 block derivation specification
+# L2 Block Derivation Specification

 <!-- All glossary references in this file. -->
 [g-payload-attr]: glossary.md#payload-attributes